chanzuckerberg/single-cell-curation/docs/curation-review-tut.md

 <br/>

-### `cellxgene schema apply`
+### `cellxgene-schema apply`

 <br/>

-In order to use the `cellxgene schema apply` command, you will need to pass the following required arguments:
+In order to use the `cellxgene-schema apply` command, you will need to pass the following required arguments:
 - `--source-h5ad` your original `AnnData` file
 - `--remix-config` the `config.yaml` file that we specified above
 - `--output-filename` the name of the resulting `AnnData` that is consistent with the cellxgene schema